-My teaching merges the importance of understanding fundamental chemical principals with the relevance of products used in the world around us.
+My teaching merges the importance of understanding fundamental chemical and physical principals with the relevance of products used in the world around us.
 I use frequent in class demonstrations and hand specimens to help connect the blackboard material in meaningful ways to a diversity of student interests and passions.
 I am an advocate of pushing educational experiences beyond the typical classroom to create an immersive learning experience.
-My classes often include fieldtrips, and team projects while introducing opportunities for extracurricular engagement.
+My classes often include fieldtrips and team projects, and I enjoy supporting opportunities for extracurricular engagement.

 Linking intellectual pursuits with tactile ones During a guest lecture for a Stanford Art History course, Ryan connects art history PhD students with clay, in-between describing the importance of reduction-oxidation chemistry in Greek black-figure pottery.
 Photo credit: Professor Jody Maxmin